Who is this for?

 Nominations for the President’s Impact Awards are open to University of Toronto (U of T) faculty members with full-time academic appointments whose research has led to significant impact beyond academia.
 This includes tenure-stream, teaching-stream, and clinical faculty and status-only faculty with full-time academic appointments.
 Acknowledging the breadth and depth of scholarship at the University, we welcome nominations of faculty across all disciplines.

-Nominations are prepared by Department Chairs, Academic Directors, Vice- or Associate Deans Research, or Vice-Principals Research and are to be endorsed by the nominee’s academic division.
+Nominations are prepared by Department Chairs, Academic Directors, Vice- or Associate-Deans, Research, or Vice-Principals, Research and are to be endorsed by the nominee’s academic division.
+Research impacts must be measurable, recognizable by others, rooted in scholarship, and realized (not anticipated).

 What do I need before I can begin?